https-github-com-6225sw/iac-pulumi/README.md

 ```
 ### Import SSL Certificate to AWS by CLI

-* Put certificate-chain.pem, my-server-vertificate.pem, and my-private-key-pem in the same folder
+* Put certificate-chain.pem, my-server-vertificate.pem, and my-private-key.pem in the same folder

 * cd the this folder